IMMERSE YOURSELF IN INTERNATIONAL AFFAIRS. MEET EXCEPTIONAL PEOPLE. LEARN TO LEAD. FIND YOUR PASSION. BE A GLOBAL SCHOLAR!

 What makes our programs different?
 There are lots of great programs out there.
 Here’s how we’re different:

 - We focus on building global leaders who have both the knowledge and the skills to make our world a better place.
 Most programs just offer coursework.
 We go beyond the classroom to offer extensive leadership, communications and advocacy training — all of the skills you can’t gain through a purely academic program.
 Scholars also meet and learn from experts and practitioners working on some of the greatest global challenges facing us today.
-They also draft real projects or campaigns as part of our campaign innovation clinic.
+They also draft real projects or campaigns as part of our social change and innovation clinic.

 Contact us to find out more: email@example.com or 202.709.6172.